TALKING WITH THE MAASAI

 The idea of this visit was to get a better understanding of the problems lions face in the wild and to see the threats first hand.
 As well as seeing the fragile habitat this also gave a brilliant opportunity to see lions in the wild and to get to see wild lion behaviour first hand.
 Another opportunity this gave me was to meet the people and see the way that they live.
 The Maasai have lived in amongst the ecosystem coexisiting with the wildlife for thousands of years.
 The way that they live hasn't really changed until the last 20 years.
 Now with the development of the modern world it is not a strange thing to see the Maasai with phones and Facebook is as popular here as it is in the Western world.

-Meet Francis, one of our guides from Naboisho.
+One of our guides from Naboisho.
 He has grown up in the local area and after training at Koiyaki Guiding School he works as a guide as part of the Volunteering Programme I was a part of.
 Happily he agreed to answer some of my questions which I have presented here in a Q & A format.
 I found this interview incredibly interesting and hearing from Francis about the Maasai way of life was very eye opening.
 I hope you all find the information below as fascinating as I did.

 Do you think that the creation of the conservancies was important for wildlife?